 A critical examination of the causes and consequences of migration from Ireland and Scotland since 1800.

-This paper examines the causes and consequences of two of modern Europe's largest population flows: the Irish and the Scots.
-It adopts a broad chronological, geographical and thematic approach and gives students the opportunity to work with original sources, including personal letters, oral histories and ethnic periodicals.
+This paper examines the causes, consequences and legacies of two of Europe’s largest population flows: the Irish and the Scots.
+It adopts a broad comparative, chronological, geographical and thematic approach to explore issues of continuity and change.
+The course also provides students with an opportunity to develop their methodological skills through working with original sources such as migrant letters, oral testimonies and ethnic periodicals.

 |Paper title||Irish and Scottish Migrations in the 19th and 20th Centuries|

 |Domestic Tuition Fees (NZD)||$955.05|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Schedule C

 - Arts and Music

 - Students who have not passed the normal prerequisite may be admitted with approval from the Head of Department.